Design Editing

 To apply labels to loaded design data:

-2. Enable the Labels check box at the bottom of the screen.
+2. Enable the Show Labels check box at the bottom of the screen.

-3. Choose between displaying the attribute listed in the Manual Attribute Assignment group above, or a different attribute.
+• displaying the attribute listed in the Manual Attribute Assignment area above (Assignment Attribute) or;

-4. Choose an attribute from the drop-down list.
-The 3D window will update automatically to show the values throughout the file.
+Note: The 3D window updates automatically to show the values throughout the file.

 Once design data is loaded (see above), you can visualize design strings with their corresponding string segment directions.
 This indicates the order in which precursor and successor activities will be applied during processing.

-The Show Arrows check box is used to enable or disable the use of arrow symbols on Fixed Cross Sectional string data (complex solid and outline strings do not require a direction to be defined, and so are unaffected by this visual option.
+Show Arrows toggles the display of arrow symbols on Fixed Cross Sectional string data (complex solid and outline strings do not require a direction).

-If you wish to reverse the direction of a design string, it is recommended to enable the Show Arrows check box first.
-Then, select Reverse Strings and click on one or more FXS design strings in any 3D window to reverse the direction of the selected data.
+To reverse the direction of a design string, select Reverse Strings and click one or more FXS design strings in any 3D window.